-Many people assume they don’t have enough money to become an investor.
-But there’s no need to wait until you’re rich – starting small is one of the smartest steps you can take to reach your financial goals.
+Many people assume that they don’t have enough money to become an investor.
+But there’s no need to wait until you’re rich.
+Quite the contrary, starting small is one of the smartest steps you can take to reach your financial goals.

 Everyone can start to invest at almost any point.
-Thanks to the digitalisation of private banking methods, it’s now possible for you to invest in ways that were once only available to the wealthy.
+Thanks to the digitalisation of private banking methods, it’s now possible to invest in ways that were once only available to the wealthy.

 What are the best investment ideas for small investors?

 Saving money in your bank account and contributing to pension schemes is a great start.
-But think about it: Is the pension going to cover the lifestyle you’re aiming for in retirement?
+But consider the following questions: Will the pension cover the lifestyle you’re aiming for in retirement?
 And how many millionaires got rich keeping their money in a bank account?

-The problem is, in a Swiss bank account, your money will earn around 0.01% interest.
-That means a 5,000 franc balance increases by less than 1 franc per year (we cover this topic in our article The Smart Alternative to Swiss Savings Accounts).
+The problem is that in a Swiss bank account, your money will earn around 0.01% interest.
+This means that a CHF 5,000 balance increases by less than CHF 1 per year (we cover this topic in our article The Smart Alternative to Swiss Savings Accounts).
 What’s more, inflation is now on an upward swing in Switzerland, meaning that the price of goods and services is slowly increasing (for instance, in 2001 a BigMac cost CHF 5.90, whereas now it costs CHF 6.50).
 This means that the money in your bank account loses value over time.

 What’s the best way to invest small amounts of money?

-The stock market is generally a good balance between risk and return – as long as you intend to hold onto your investment for at least 5 years.
-That’s because although the market moves up and down constantly, it has always moved in an upward direction in the long term.
+The stock market is generally a good balance between risk and return as long as you intend to hold onto your investment for at least five years.
+That’s because although the market moves up and down constantly, it’s always moved in an upward direction in the long term.

 Sure, stock market investments are riskier than leaving your cash in a bank account, but they also offer a much higher potential return (historically 6% per year on average — even including all the big downturns, such as the Global Financial Crisis in 2008).
 So if your goal is to increase your wealth over time, the stock market is an excellent option for investing small amounts of money.